aplteam/Meddy/Docs/ReadMe.md

       Meddy.exe -file="{/path/To/MarkdownFile.md}
       Meddy.exe -new
 ~~~

+You can also use drag-and-drop, either by dragging a markdown document onto the `Meddy.exe` file or by starting Meddy and than dragging a markdown document over its GUI.

 Once a document is loaded (or created) there are three panes available in the main GUI: